plzombie/depress/doc/DIED.md

 ## Page

 Individual page.
 Contains Flags and Filename.
+Should always have closing tag.

 ## DocumentFlags